Have you ever lost your keys or glasses while seated in a room that you know you haven’t left?

 It looks a little like a lady’s hairclip.

-Once you’ve located her on the comb, you squeeze the handles to open the catcher and then place it above her and then let it close.
+Once you’ve located her on the comb, you squeeze the handles to open the catcher, place it above her, and then let it close.

 There’s a little gap at the bottom when it closes, so you don’t need to worry about too much pressure that could possibly rip off one of her limbs.

 The catcher has holes that allow the workers to escape, but the queen can’t pass through, so she remains secure.